NOAA-OWP/ngen-forcing/NextGen_Forcings_Engine_BMI/BMI_NextGen_Configs/README.md

 - Example- AnAFlag: 1

 ### LookBack
 Specify a lookback period in minutes to process data.
-This is required if you are processing a restrospective dataset or an AnA operational configuration.
+This is required if you are only processing an AnA operational configuration.
 This value should specify how far back you need to look in time from your "RefcstBDateProc" start date that you specified.
 In this instance, that start date will be your actual end date.
 If no LookBack specified, please specify -9999.
 - Example- LookBack: 180

 ### RefcstBDateProc
-If running an operational configuration in realtime, this will be the defined start date for the NextGen Forcing Engine BMI which is assumed to be the beginning of the forecast cycle (i.e. hour 0).
+If running an operational configuration in realtime or just using a retrospective dataset (NWM, AORC, ERA5), this will be the defined start date for the NextGen Forcing Engine BMI which is assumed to be the beginning of the forecast cycle (i.e. hour 0) or just the start date of the retrospective dataset.
 From there the first time step will be hour 1 from the start date specified here.
-If you're running an AnA or a retrospective dataset however, this variable becomes the end date of the simulation and the "LookBack" value specified above will be how far back you look in time for the AnA or retrospective dataset.
+If you're running an AnA configuration however, this variable becomes the end date of the simulation and the "LookBack" value specified above will be how far back you look in time for the AnA operational configuration.
 - Example- RefcstBDateProc: 202210071400

 ### ForecastFrequency